jbarr33/microsoft-graph-docs/content/walkthroughs/consumer/php.md

 # Get started with the Microsoft Graph in a PHP app

-This article describes the tasks required to get an access token from the v2 authentication endpoint and call the Microsoft Graph.
-It walks you through building the [Connect Sample for PHP](https://github.com/microsoftgraph/php-connect-rest-sample) and explains the main concepts that you implement to use the Microsoft Graph.
-The article also describes how to access the Microsoft Graph by using REST calls.
+This article describes the tasks required to get an access token from the v2.0 authentication endpoint and call  Microsoft Graph.
+It walks you through building the [Connect Sample for PHP](https://github.com/microsoftgraph/php-connect-rest-sample) and explains the main concepts that you implement to use Microsoft Graph.
+The article also describes how to access Microsoft Graph by using REST calls.

-This article shows how to perform specific tasks that you need to follow to use the Microsoft Graph in your PHP app.
-For example, you need to show the Microsoft sign in page to your users.
-Here's a screenshot of the sign in page for Microsoft accounts invoked by an app.
+To use Microsoft Graph in your PHP app, you need to show the Microsoft sign in page to your users.
+The following screenshot shows a sign in page for Microsoft accounts.

 ![Sign in page for Microsoft accounts](images/MicrosoftSignIn.png)

-**Don't feel like building an app?** Get up and running fast downloading the [Connect Sample for PHP](https://github.com/microsoftgraph/php-connect-rest-sample) that this walkthrough is based on.
+**Don't feel like building an app?** Get up and running fast by downloading the [Connect Sample for PHP](https://github.com/microsoftgraph/php-connect-rest-sample) that this article is based on.

 ## Prerequisites

-To follow along with this walkthrough, you'll need:
+To get started, you'll need:

 - A [Microsoft account](https://www.outlook.com/) or an [Office 365 for business account](http://dev.office.com/devprogram)
 - PHP version 5.5.9 or greater